clocklear/texttrove/README.md

 - Allow configuration of custom ollama endpoints
 - Tabbed interface for multiple concurrent conversations
 - Copy/paste functionality for chat history
+- Use tools to allow LLM to request further context if required